Criviere/HackGT16/README.md

-#Microsoft Mirror#
+#Buenos Dias#

-##"What's a Microsoft Mirror?"##
+##"What's Buenos Dias?"##

-Our "Microsoft Mirror" is basically a one-way mirror (like you might have seen in Hollywood depictions of interrogation rooms), made "smart" by a simple LED display which sits behind the mirror and displays white UI elements with a black background.
+"Buenos Dias" is basically a two-way mirror (like you might have seen in Hollywood depictions of interrogation rooms), made "smart" by a simple LED display which sits behind the mirror and displays white UI elements with a black background.
 When this display is on, you can see both your reflection and the white elements, allowing software to present relevant information while you get ready for your day.

-We designed the Microsoft Mirror to be low-cost and simple, so anyone could build it in a couple of hours.
+We designed Buenos Dias to be low-cost and simple, so anyone could build it in a couple of hours.
 We've also open-sourced the web app and shared our bill of materials and assembly instructions both of which you can find here.

 ##Building the interface##